ember-learn/guides-source/guides/v3.4.0/getting-started/quick-start.md

 In a route's `model()` method, you return whatever data you want to make available to the template.
 If you need to fetch data asynchronously, the `model()` method supports any library that uses [JavaScript Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise).

+There is also the `.extend` which allows us to add information and methods to the route we've defined.

 Now let's tell Ember how to turn that array of strings into HTML.
 Open the `scientists` template and add the following code to loop through the array and print it: